Medline recalls 1.5 million adult bed rails following 2 reports of entrapment deaths

 This poses “a serious entrapment hazard and risk of death by asphyxiation,” the CPSC notes.

-One additional injury in the U.S. has also been reported, according to Health Canada's Thursday announcement.
-No injuries or incidents in Canada were reported to Medline as of Monday, Health Canada noted.
+One additional injury in the U.S. has also been reported, according a Health Canada announcement.
+No injuries or incidents in Canada were reported to Medline as of Monday, Health Canada said.

+Medline said in a statement that it understands "that in the instances of reported entrapment deaths associated with the bed assist bars, the bed rails were not securely attached to the bed and the users became entrapped between the rail and mattress.”

+The company based in Northfield, Illinois, said it encourages all customers to read warnings and instructions of its products.
+Still, it said it's important for impacted customers to participate in this recall — noting that it had worked closely with the CPSC and “fully supports the agency’s commitment to consumer safety.”

 Medline sold about 1.5 million of the now-recalled Bed Assist Bars from July 2009 through March 2024 in the U.S. — through its own websites and major retailers online, including Amazon and Walmart.
 They cost between $32 and $64.
 More than 5,500 were additionally sold in Canada between February 2013 and March 2024.